HyperAgents/hmas/CONTRIBUTING.md

+(Introduction : be explicit and synthetic about how to contribute to the project ?)

 When contributing to this repository, please first discuss the change you wish to make :
 1. by opening an issue before by following the rules how to open an issue (cf. Section~1);